Wavenumber: Unit conversions

+where energy is expressed either in J or eV.

 Complex

 A complex-valued wavenumber can be defined for a medium with complex-valued relative permittivity $\varepsilon_r$, relative permeability $\mu_r$ and refraction index n as:

 where k0 is the free-space wavenumber, as above.
 The imaginary part of the wavenumber expresses attenuation per unit distance and is useful in the study of exponentially decaying evanescent fields.